zorbyte/TrackWeave/README.md

 # TrackWeave - Ramifiable and Directed Transactions

-TrackWeave is an implementation for the Ramifiable and Directed Transactions (RDT) data structure, a new and intuitive way to link Arweave transactions through chronology, weak linked subtrees and branches.
+TrackWeave is the Ramifiable and Directed Transactions (RDT) data structure, a new and intuitive way to link Arweave transactions through chronology, weak linked subtrees and branches.

 RDT is a hybrid data structure that aggregates the chronology of a [linked list](https://en.wikipedia.org/wiki/Linked_list),